Claudia Boes – Occupational Therapist and Academic Co-Author

 She has been working in schools and community settings for over a decade.
 Her other interests include healthy living, traditional crafts, enjoying nature & community building.

 Megan Scarff - MovementWorks Practitioner

-Since starting her internship Megan Scarff has had the opportunity to support MovementWorks presentations at two conferences.
-She is currently completing her training and focusing on the topic of inclusivity.
-You can follow her progress on the blog page
+During her internship, Megan Scarff had the opportunity to support MovementWorks presentations at professional conference level.
+She successfully completed her training and with a project focused on the topic of Inclusivity supported the MovementWorks presentation at the TES SEN Show 2016.
+You can read her internship perspectives on the blog page

-Megan's internship supported by the Royal Society of Arts
+Megan’s internship was supported by The Royal Society of Arts.

 MovementWorks offers fixed-term internships for a career change or continuing professional development (CPD).